XRPL-Commons/core-dev-bootcamp-2025/day-8/material/ledger.md

 ## Ledger RPC and Query Handlers

 - The RPC layer provides handlers for querying ledger data.
-- [LedgerHandler.h](https://github.com/XRPLF/rippled/blob/develop/src/xrpld/rpc/handlers/LedgerHandler.h.txt) defines the handler for the `ledger` RPC command.
+- [LedgerHandler.h](https://github.com/XRPLF/rippled/blob/develop/src/xrpld/rpc/handlers/LedgerHandler.h) defines the handler for the `ledger` RPC command.
-- [LedgerEntry.cpp.txt] implements the handler for the `ledger_entry` RPC command, supporting all entry types.
+- [LedgerEntry.cpp] implements the handler for the `ledger_entry` RPC command, supporting all entry types.
-- [RPCHelpers.cpp.txt] provides helper functions for resolving ledgers by hash, index, or shortcut (current, closed, validated), and for injecting ledger entry data into JSON responses.
+- [RPCHelpers.cpp] provides helper functions for resolving ledgers by hash, index, or shortcut (current, closed, validated), and for injecting ledger entry data into JSON responses.
 - The handlers support both JSON and binary output formats, and provide detailed error handling for malformed requests or missing data.

 ---